 This taco night, swap soft shells for tostadas and meat for mash.
 Steamed cauliflower, sour cream, and chipotle pepper all mixed together add more filling flavor than you’d imagine.

 Save time by skipping the homemade crust and using whole wheat flatbreads to hold your favorite pizza toppings.
-Two types of cheese -- Pecorino Romano and mozzarella -- bring creamy flavor and protein to the easy entree.
+Two types of cheese—Pecorino Romano and mozzarella—bring creamy flavor and protein to the vegetarian dinner.

 Speed up twice-baked potatoes with the help of your microwave.
 After quick-cooking, mash the pulp of sweet potatoes with cream cheese, roasted red peppers, and balsamic vinegar before stuffing the fluffy filling back into the shells and broiling until crispy.

 Punch up canned white beans with tangy onions cooked in red wine and leafy collard greens in this vegetarian dinner.
 Pop cubes of purchased corn bread into the oven for crisp, golden croutons.

 At only 9 calories per cup, broccoli rabe has a long list of health attributes, including high amounts of vitamins A and C and fiber.
 Complement the bitter green with creamy polenta, bright roasted peppers, and toasty pine nuts.

 A hearty vegetarian meal with full-bodied flavor doesn't have to take hours to prepare.
 Reduce the cooking time of this Italian-seasoned soup with packaged vegetables and canned beans.

 This vegetarian recipe is so versatile.
 Serve 3/4-cup portions and call it a side, or double (or triple!) the portions for a grain-and-veggie meal.
 Plus, if you don’t have one of the called-for veggies on hand, swap it out for one you’ve already got in your pantry.